How to Start an LLC in New Mexico? (Complete Guide)

 • Seller's permit (required for businesses that sell taxable items)

-The New Mexico Taxation & Revenue Department handles Gross Receipts Tax (a tax on business income and taxable goods) and Employer Taxes (a tax on employee wages and benefits).
+The New Mexico Taxation & Revenue Department handles two taxes you'll need to know about: Gross Receipts Tax (applied to business income and taxable goods) and Employer Taxes (applied to employee wages and benefits).

 Co workers analyzing the data in the papers while smiling